Elderjs/docs/elderguide.com/elderjs.md

 npx sirv-cli public
 ```

+## Elder.js Intro Video:

+[youtube id="R9oPCfd1FB8" /]

+The above talk was given at Svelte Summit 2020 and is a great intro to the concepts behind Elder.js.

 ## Why We Built Elder.js

 When we set out to build elderguide.com we tested 6 different static site generators (Gatsby, Next.js, Nuxt.js, 11ty, Sapper and Hydrogen.js) and ultimately realized there wasn’t a solution that ticked all of our boxes.